We all know that self-love is important to live a happy, healthy life, but what is self-love, what does it actually mean?

 Self-love is remembering that we are love, and constantly reminding ourselves to be compassionate with our own humanness.

 As natural as self-love is, unfortunately, it isn’t something that comes naturally.
-That’s why it can be so elusive.
+And that’s why it can be so elusive.

 In order for us to stay on the path of self-love, we need to continuously ask ourselves this one question: